6 Simple Ways to Manage Difficult Emotions and Control Them

 Emotions are among the trickiest things to deal with.

-They affect every aspect of our lives and largely determine its quality.
+They affect every aspect of our lives and largely determine their quality.

 Without understanding how emotions work, we will struggle with living our ideal life and fulfilling our potential.